claudiacorfu/TripAdvisor/README.md

 ![image](https://github.com/claudiacorfu/TripAdvisor/assets/157408462/e1beeeed-a52c-4af4-9b6d-516f3e48c006)

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: https://github.com/claudiacorfu/TripAdvisor/blob/main/PDF%20Bugs.pdf
+The complete bug reports can be found here: [Link Here](https://github.com/claudiacorfu/TripAdvisor/blob/main/PDF%20Bugs.pdf)

 The following is a summary of the bugs that have been found